Hospice and Palliative Medicine Fellowship – Northeast

 About us

 Our fellowship focuses on community practice and care for complex medical conditions.
-You’ll complete your pediatrics experience at St. Joseph’s Center and their Trinity Child Care Center.
-There, you’ll care for medically complex children and support their transition into adulthood.
-In addition to inpatient hospice at both Geisinger Community Medical Center in Scranton and Geisinger Wyoming Valley Medical Center in Wilkes-Barre, you’ll rotate at Allied Services Hospice, a community hospice agency.
-You’ll also have the opportunity to complete electives in specialties ranging from addiction medicine to interventional pain at our regional Scranton and Wilkes-Barre campuses.
+We teach management and anticipation of complex symptoms in chronic and end-of-life illness.
+Our program familiarizes fellows with advanced life support therapies commonly encountered in practice across both academic and community settings.
+Fellows complete their pediatrics experience at St. Joseph’s Center and their Trinity Child Care Center.
+There, care is provided for medically complex children and supports their transition into adulthood.
+Inpatient consult service is completed at Geisinger Community Medical Center in Scranton, where the palliative service also manages inpatient hospice.
+In addition to inpatient hospice at Geisinger Community Medical Center, our fellow rotates at Allied Services Hospice, a community hospice agency.
+There are ample opportunities to complete electives in specialties ranging from addiction medicine to interventional pain at our Scranton and Geisinger Wyoming Valley campuses.

 Message from the program director